UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team12-diffusion-models.md

 ## 2. The Reverse Diffusion Process

 Now that we’ve generated samples of images with gaussian noise added according to a beta scheduler, we have to design our Neural Network to recover the original image given a noisy image.
 To do this, we must generate the probability distribution of noise pixels across the image.
 The goal of this is to learn the mean of the Gaussian distributions that were used to generate the noise at each timestep during the forward-diffusion process.
 Below is the math from the literature which describes this behavior.
-We want to predict the t - 1 timestep from the t timeste
+We want to predict the t - 1 timestep from the t timestep

 $$
 p_\theta\left(\mathbf{x}_{0: T}\right)=p\left(\mathbf{x}_T\right) \prod_{t=1}^T p_\theta\left(\mathbf{x}_{t-1} \mid \mathbf{x}_t\right)